ccbt87/CS4110/README.md

 0           c

 Active Block Contents nothing

 ```
-### Case 5 - Not all scopes will be closed to show Active Blocks.
+### Case 5 - Uppercase and lowercase id names, long id names, not all scopes were closed in the end.
 #### Input
 ```
 { a A b B { X { a A } { b B c } { F a A c C